-The curriculum took place during a dedicated block as part of our College of Medicine's preestablished 'Career Exploration Week' which provides dedicated protected education time for second-year medical students to attend additional education sessions by specialty.
-The didactics portion of the session took place in a conference room of our Health Sciences Library and the simulation portion took place at the simulation and clinical skills center housed in that same location, who also provided all models and equipment.
-Because identifying information was not collected from participants as part of this study, Institutional Review Board approval was not needed.
+The curriculum took place during a dedicated block as part of our College of Medicine's pre-established 'career exploration week,' which provides dedicated, protected education time for second-year medical students to attend additional education sessions by specialty.
+The didactics portion of the session took place in a conference room of our Health Sciences Library and the simulation portion took place at the simulation and clinical skills center housed in that same location, which also provided all models and equipment.
+Because identifying information was not collected from participants as part of this study, institutional review board approval was not needed.

-The half-day workshop was developed by the department's Education Specialist PhD, with previous input from the department's Clerkship Directors, and consisted of the following components: (1) Didactic overview of Urology as a specialty (60 minutes): The interactive presentation was led by two providers (either two fellows or a fellow and senior resident) and the Education Specialist.
-Content included a general description of urology; types of patients, diagnoses, presentations, and procedures seen in urology; length and description of training; Match statistics and process; examples of post-residency training and employment options; examples of technology and surgical procedures; and quality-of-life metrics such as practice options, compensation, lifestyle considerations, and personal perspectives.
-(2) Following the didactic overview, small groups rotated across simulation stations (90 minutes).
-These stations were staffed by our same two providers who presented the didactic overview.
-The procedures reviewed were male and female urinary catheterization, bimanual and speculum examination of a female patient, digital rectal examination of male patient and examination of male external genitalia.
-(3) Question and Answer Panel (30 minutes): After the simulation session, the two providers participated in a 'Question and Answer' panel with the medical students.
-This was time for open-ended questions from the students, with some pre-prepared questions from the Education Specialist, who moderated the session.
-Questions were typically about 'lifestyle' and a 'day-in-the-life' of our providers, as well as inquiries about motivation for entering the specialty, pursuing a fellowship, and pursuing an academic trajectory.
+The half-day workshop was developed by the department's education specialist PhD, with previous input from the department's clerkship directors, and consisted of three components

+Component I was a 60-minute didactic overview of urology as a specialty.
+The interactive presentation was led by two providers (either two fellows or a fellow and senior resident) and the education specialist.
+Content included a general description of urology; types of patients, diagnoses, presentations, and procedures seen in urology; length and description of training; match statistics and process; examples of post-residency training and employment options; examples of technology and surgical procedures; and quality-of-life metrics, such as practice options, compensation, lifestyle considerations, and personal perspectives.

+Following the didactic overview, component 2 consisted of small groups rotating across simulation stations for 90 minutes.
+These stations were staffed by the same two providers who presented the didactic overview.
+The procedures reviewed were male and female urinary catheterization; bimanual and speculum examination of a female patient; digital rectal examination of male patient; and examination of male external genitalia.

+Component 3 was a 30-minute question-andanswer period.
+This was time for open-ended questions from the students, with some prepared questions from the education specialist, who moderated the session.
+Questions were typically about lifestyle and a day-inthe-life of our providers, as well as inquiries about motivation for entering the specialty, pursuing a fellowship, and pursuing an academic trajectory.